Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Optical On-chip Communication Security

 \subsubsection{Availability}

 Multiple HT-based remote DoS attacks on optical NoCs have been studied by \cite{guo2020potential}.
-The threat model assumes that every node has a optical switching cell for switching of optical signal.
-A blackhole attack on optical NoC is led by HT inserted in switching cell.
-In blackhole attack, HT will drop packets without forwarding them to correct local output port.
-Sinkhole attack is also led by same HT in switch.
+The threat model assumes that every node has an optical switching cell for switching optical signals.
+HT inserted in the switching cell leads to a blackhole attack on optical NoC.
+In a blackhole attack, HT will drop packets without forwarding them to the correct local output port.
+The same HT also conducts a sinkhole attack in a switch.
 When an upstream switch wants to forward data to a downstream switch, it considers available wavelengths and modes in the downstream switch.
-In sinkhole attack, the HT will notify more empty wavelength and modes than what the switch actually have.
-Both blackhole and sinkhole attacks result in performance degradation which will leads to DoS attack.
-The authors also elaborate flooding attack where a malicious cell continuously injects dummy packets to induce a DoS attack.
+In a sinkhole attack, the HT will notify empty wavelength and modes than what the switch has.
+Both blackhole and sinkhole attacks result in performance degradation, which will lead to a DoS attack.
+The authors also elaborate on flooding attacks where a malicious cell continuously injects dummy packets to induce a DoS attack.